 Of course, there have always been those in policy programs and schools, early and late, who over-simplified policymaking and implementation.
 During my career, I’ve witnessed the 20-page policy brief reduced to the five-page memo into a fifteen-minute PowerPoint presentation into the three-minute elevator speech and now the tweet.
 What next on the graduate school syllabus: Telepathy?
 “The knowing look” in 10 seconds or less?

 But none of this should surprise us.
 Just as calls for more localization are a response to increasing globalization, calls for more and more simplification increase as any field professionalizes and specializes, which policy analysis most certainly has done during a half a century of discipline growth and institution building.
 Of course, silliness comes with professionalization.
 I remember a then well-known policy academic argue that the “policy cycle” from policy formulation through policy evaluation was a signal advance over early notions of muddling through and incrementalism.
 You only need implement something you planned to realize that the cycle’s stage of “implementation” is itself a lethal critique of anything like a formal policy cycle.

-Yes, of course, Current Times are polarized and rapidly changing, but, please, don’t try to persuade me, a product of the 1960s, that Current Times are more polarized–other than in an echt numerical sense of there being more people now than then.
+Yes, of course, Current Times are polarized and rapidly changing, but, please, don’t try to persuade me, a product of the 1960s, that Current Times are more polarized–other than in the pur et dur sense of there being more people now than then.
 Politics, dollars and jerks have always been the center of gravity of policy analysis and public management.
 I’ve never worked in on a major topic or in an important situation that wasn’t polarized or polarizing.

 Nor am I willing to concede that experience today of rapid change differs much from before.